MicrosoftDocs/dynamics-365-intelligent-order-management/topics/Available to Promise.md

    |**Provider action**|**Description**|
    |-------------------|---------------|
-   |Send fulfillment process request|This provider action will check for inventory availibility for the assigned fulfillment source on the sales order line and also  check for promide dates if **ATP Setting** is enabled.
+   |Send fulfillment process request|This provider action will check for inventory availability for the assigned fulfillment source on the sales order line and also  check for promide dates if **ATP Setting** is enabled.
 This action will also generate the Fulfillment order and update the **Inventory Availability Date** and **Estimated Ship Date** on the sales order line.
    |Send to fulfillment optimization|This provider action will determine the best fulfillment location for a sales order line based on inventory check.
 This action     will also generate the Fulfillment order and update the **Inventory Availability Date** and **Estimated Ship Date** on the sales order line.

    Below is a sample screen highlighting the **Inventory Availability Date** and **Estimated Ship Date** on the sales order line once the above order orchestration        runs.
 The inventory check found no inventory and has **backordered** the lines.